Digital Transformation – The What, Why, and How

 2. Analysis, research and future-proofing

 “Why do we need to transform?
 What exactly do we need to transform?
 And how will we do it?”
 The need for change we already explained and the reasons tend to be quite similar across industries.
-The strategy of change must come from the company by thoroughly mapping and analysing your current business processes, activities and tools, followed by research of available solutions on the market.
+The strategy of change must come from the company by thoroughly mapping and analyzing your current business processes, activities and tools, followed by research of available solutions on the market.

 While choosing the best tools and creating a plan, keep in mind – the future starts tomorrow and will run over you like a train with no brakes.
 A good software solution serves you well now, a great one will help you be prepared for the challenges to come.
 A tip: read the feature update track record, the roadmap or the vision of every software you test.
 Of course, a strong digital IQ will be of great help in choosing the right solution for your business.